kat-ushka/devops-with-kubernetes-course/Exercise 1.08/README.md

 ```
 ## How to perform required flow

-Docker images can be found here:
+Docker image can be found here:
-- docker pull katushka/to-do-project:0.5
+- docker pull katushka/to-do-project:0.3
+  There were no changes to the code or deployment, so the image is the same as for the Exercise 1.05.

 To perform exercise flow I did next steps:

-0. Code revision is 85b61eef6762894c5b0e758381feffbae62aff65.
 1. Opened shell and moved to this folder.
-2. Created docker image with running docker-compose with command:
-    `docker-compose build`
-3. Pushed docker image to Docker Hub with command:
-    `docker image push katushka/to-do-project:0.5`
-4. Started kubernetes cluster with command:
-    `k3d cluster create -p 8081:80@loadbalancer --agents 2`
+2. Deleted the ingress for log-output application with script:
+    ```shell
+    kubectl delete -f "../Exercise 1.07/manifests/ingress.yaml"
+    ```
-5. Applied configs with command:
+3. Applied new configs with script:
    `kubectl apply -f manifests/`
-6. After the pod was initialized opened http://localhost:8081 to see the response from to-do-project.
+4. Opened url http://localhost:8081 in browser to see the response from to-do-project.